 Twice yearly, the Managing Director undertakes a review of the performance of each senior executive against individual objectives and deliverables linked to the corporate plan that were agreed at the beginning of the performance period.
 These personal objectives relate to key areas of performance over which the individual has accountability and influence.
-The process for conducting these reviews is covered on pages 72 to 97 of the Annual Report.
-The performance reviews of the Managing Director and senior executives were conducted in July and at the end of the performance period in accordance with this process.
+The process for conducting these reviews is covered on pages 78 to 103 in the Annual Report.
+The performance reviews of the Managing Director and senior executives were conducted in July (mid-year progress review) and at the end of the performance period in accordance with this process.